adamtimm/katacoda-scenarios/pg_featureserv/04-user_defined_functions.md

 You can see there is a variety of data in the table, but we will only use a subesection of this table and the US Census Block table.
 Now, let's get back to the function.

+Before you create the function, **Click on the pg_featureserv tab** and click on ```view functions```.
+You can see there aren't any funcitons available.

+**Click back on Terminal 2**

+Now we'll create the function.

 This function does a query aganist US Census Block borough names and returns the name of the borough and Census Block geomtries that intersect with the subway geometry.

+**Bonus Content**

+The US Census Bureau is responsible for conducting the census of the US population every 10 years.
+(We just had one in 2020) This information is then used by the US government to make all sorts of decisions to regarding the use and dispersment of tax dollars.
+But did you know they also make all this information publicly available?
+You can download this data and use it for your own analysis.
+The query we're using here could potentially be the first step in determining the population demographic around certain subway stops with in a walking radius.
+You could then take add additional queries to further analyze the data.

+**Back to the function**

 ```CREATE or REPLACE FUNCTION postgisftw.nyc_katacoda(stop_name character varying DEFAULT 'Bronx Park East')
 RETURNS TABLE (borough_name character varying, geom geometry)